Best GPU deals for Amazon's October Prime Day

 Looking to increase those frame rates?
-Graphics card pricing is finally getting reasonable again, and Amazon’s Prime Early Access Sale, colloquially known as Prime Day 2 or October Prime Day, starts Oct 11—hopefully to the benefit of desktop gamers looking to score a deal.
+Graphics card pricing is finally getting reasonable again, and Amazon’s Prime Early Access Sale, colloquially known as Prime Day 2 or October Prime Day, starts Oct 11 and through Oct 12—hopefully to the benefit of desktop gamers looking to score a deal.

 For almost two years, the quadruple-action combo of pandemic gaming demand, worldwide chip shortages, cryptocurrency boom, and scalpers trying to get rich on all three at once kept graphics card prices sky high.
 But now we’re finally seeing them drop down to more sane levels, with a 50% dive this calendar year alone.
 And now that new cards from Nvidia and AMD are on the horizon, and with Intel coming in to compete directly on price, it’s a great time to hunt for deals on cards from the last generation.